 - Are there elevation plots?
 I assume no

-- I have requested more info on future firmware plans
+- I have requested details for future firmware plans

 - Changes to screen orientation eg North UP or Heading UP